 In December 2006, we accepted a full-recourse promissory note in the amount of \$103,411 from Mr. Singh in payment of the exercise price for options and warrants to purchase an aggregate of 6,320 shares of our common stock.
 On May 11, 2011, in connection with the Merger, the \$128,168 outstanding balance of the principal and accrued interest on this note was cancelled in accordance with Mr. Singh's employment agreement and was treated as additional compensation.
 In accordance with his employment agreement, Mr. Singh is entitled to an income tax gross-up payment on the compensation related to the note cancellation.
-At March 31, 2015 and 2014, we had accrued \$101,936 as an estimate of the gross-up amount, which amount was subsequently paid.
+At March 31, 2015 and 2014, we had accrued \$101,936 as an estimate of the gross-up amount.
+However, as a result of Mr. Singh's forbearance, at March 31, 2015, we have not yet paid such amount to Mr. Singh to conserve capital for our operations.
 See Note 14 to our audited Consolidated Financial Statements for the fiscal years ended March 31, 2015 and 2014, which are included in this prospectus.